-By analytical continuation, the $n$-th R\'enyi entanglement entropy is defined by $S^{(n)}_A=\log\mbox{Tr}[\rho_A^n]/(1-n)$.
-In the limit $n\to 1$, $S^{(n)}_A$ coincides with the von-Neumann entropy.
-By so called standard replica trick, one can calculate the entanglement entropy in field theory.
+{The $n$th R\'enyi entanglement entropy $S^{(n)}_A$ is defined by $S^{(n)}_A=\log\mbox{Tr}[\rho_A^n]/(1-n)$.
+By analytical continuation of $n$, the $S^{(n)}_A$ coincides with the von Neumann entropy in the limit $n\to 1$.} By using the so-called standard replica trick, one can calculate the entanglement entropy in field theory.
 One can extend \cite{Calabrese:2004eu} from vacuum states to locally excited states in CFTs.
-The computations of entanglement entropies for locally excited states have been worked out in \cite{Alcaraz:2011tn}\cite{Palmai:2014jqa}\cite{Nozaki:2014hna} in various dimensional field theories.
-The entanglement entropy for free scalar fields have been investigated in \cite{Nozaki:2014hna}\cite{Nozaki:2014uaa}\cite{Shiba:2014uia}.
-N-th REE for 2D rational conformal field theories has been obtained in \cite{He:2014mwa}.
-In large N CFTs with holographic dual, the entanglement entropy for locally excited states has been investigated in \cite{Caputa:2014vaa}\cite{Asplund:2014coa}.
-In this paper, we mainly focus on the variation of $S^{(n)}_A$ between excited states and a {reference} states, where the excited states are obtained by acting primary or descendent fields on the vacuum in irrational CFTs.
-The variation of n-th REE is denoted by $\Delta S^{(n)}_A$.
+The computations of entanglement entropies for local excited states have been carried out in \cite{Alcaraz:2011tn}\cite{Palmai:2014jqa}\cite{Nozaki:2014hna} in various dimensional field theories.
+The entanglement entropy for free scalar fields has been investigated in \cite{Nozaki:2014hna}\cite{Nozaki:2014uaa}\cite{Shiba:2014uia}.
+In large $n$ CFTs with holographic dual, the entanglement entropy for locally excited states has been studied in \cite{Caputa:2014vaa}\cite{Asplund:2014coa}.
+This study mainly focuses on the variation of $S^{(n)}_A$ between excited states and a reference state, where the excited states are acquired by acting primary or descendent fields on the vacuum in irrational CFTs.
+The variation of $n$th REE is denoted by $\Delta S^{(n)}_A$.